4C EUDR Solution

 Navigating EUDR with 4C

-4C offers comprehensive support for EUDR compliance
+4C offers comprehensive support for EUDR compliance.

 From 30 December 2025 (for large and medium companies, + 6 months for SME traders and operators)*, EU requires that, among others, coffee and cocoa commodities are deforestation free and produced in accordance with national laws of the country of production.